 The Tax Ombud's recommendations are not binding on a taxpayer or SARS, but if not accepted by a taxpayer or SARS, reasons for such decision must be provided to the Tax Ombud within 30 days of notification of the recommendations.
-This will ensure that the Tax Ombud is able to review the reasonableness of the reasons to inform future action.
+This will ensure that the Tax Ombud is able to review the reasonableness of the reasons.